Supporting Teaching and Learning CACHE Diploma Level 3

-This course will give you an in-depth understanding of the knowledge and skills needed when working directly with children or young people in primary, secondary or special schools, with a particular focus on providing specialist support.
+This course will give you an in-depth understanding of the knowledge and skills needed when working directly with children or young people in primary, secondary, special schools or colleges, with a particular focus on providing specialist support.

 ‘…students use well-defined targets and clear areas for development to help them to improve subsequent pieces of work.’
 Ofsted, 2018